How to Request Copies of Our Public Records

 All requests by phone, fax, or email are processed in the order received, within a reasonable length of time required for the retrieval process.
 Pre-payment is required.

-Document copy fees are outlined in the Brown County Recorder’s public records policy and in compliance the guidelines set forth in the Ohio Revised Code Section 317.32.
+Document copy fees are outlined in the Brown County Recorder’s public records policy and in compliance with the guidelines set forth in the Ohio Revised Code Section 317.32.

 Copies made by individuals $0.10 per page